Why optional stopping can be a problem for Bayesians: Other Conceptualizations of Optional Stopping

-Now, if one adopts priors one really believes in in the above gambling sense, then it is easy to show that Bayesian updating from prior to posterior is not affected by the employed stopping rule; one ends up with the same posterior if one had decided the sample size $n$ in advance or if it had been determined, for example, because one was satisfied with the results at this $n$.
+Now, if one adopts priors one really believes in in the above gambling sense, then Bayesian updating from prior to posterior is not affected by the employed stopping rule \citep{OptionalStoppingTechnical}; one ends up with the same posterior if one had decided the sample size $n$ in advance or if it had been determined, for example, because one was satisfied with the results at this $n$.
 In this sense a subjective Bayesian procedure does not depend on the stopping rule (as we have seen, this is certainly not the case in general for default Bayes procedures).
 This is the main point concerning optional stopping of \citet{Lindley1957}, also made by e.g.\ \citet{Savage1972,BernardoS94}, among many others.
 A second point made by \citet[p.\ 192]{Lindley1957} is that the decisions a Bayesian makes will ``not, {\em on average}, be in error, when ignoring the stopping rule''.
-Here the ``average'' is really an expectation obtained by drawing $\theta$ from the prior, and then data from the prior, making this claim very similar to what is shown empirically by Rouder's (\citeyear{Rouder2014}) experiments --- once again, the claim is correct, but works only if one believes that sampling (or taking averages over) the prior gives rise to data of the type one would really expect; and if one would not be willing to gamble based on the prior in the above sense, it indicates that perhaps one doesn't really expect that data after all.\\
+Here the ``average'' is really an expectation obtained by integrating $\theta$ over the prior, and then the data $D$ over the distribution $\pr(D \mid {\theta})$, making this claim very similar to prior calibration (\ref{eq:calibrateb}) --- once again, the claim is correct, but works only if one believes that sampling (or taking averages over) the prior gives rise to data of the type one would really expect; and if one would not be willing to bet based on the prior in the above sense, it indicates that perhaps one doesn't really expect that data after all.

-We cannot resist to add here that, while for a subjective Bayesian, such prior sampling (and hence prior-based calibration) is sensible, even the founding fathers of subjective Bayes gave a warning against taking such a prior too seriously:\footnote{Many thanks to Chris Holmes for bringing these quotations to our attention.} \begin{quote} `` Subjectivists should feel obligated to recognize that any opinion (so much more the initial one) is only vaguely acceptable...
-So it is important not only to know the exact answer for an exactly specified initial problem, {\em but what happens changing in a reasonable neighborhood the assumed initial opinion}'' De Finetti, as quoted by \citet{Dempster1975}. \\
+We cannot resist to add here that, while for a subjective Bayesian, prior-based calibration is sensible, even the founding fathers of subjective Bayes gave a warning against taking such a prior too seriously:\footnote{Many thanks to Chris Holmes for bringing these quotations to our attention.} \begin{quote} `` Subjectivists should feel obligated to recognize that any opinion (so much more the initial one) is only vaguely acceptable...
+So it is important not only to know the exact answer for an exactly specified initial problem, {\em but what happens changing in a reasonable neighborhood the assumed initial opinion}'' De Finetti, as quoted by \citet{Dempster1975}. --- note that when we checked for strong calibration, we took parameter values $\mu$ which were not too unlikely under the prior, which one may perhaps view as `a reasonable neighborhood of the initial opinion'.